What can you afford? - First time buyer

 How do Lifetime ISAs work?

-• Withdrawals are tax-free
+• Withdrawals are only penalty-free if used for:

 Get a conveyancing quote